oktadev/okta-spring-boot-angular-pwa-example/TUTORIAL.md

 <a name="create-open-id-connect-app"></a>
 ## Create an OpenID Connect App in Okta

 OpenID Connect (OIDC) is built on top of the OAuth 2.0 protocol.
 It allows clients to verify the identity of the user and, as well as to obtain their basic profile information.
-To integrate [Okta's Identity Platform](https://developer.okta.com) for user authentication, you'll first need to [register](https://www.okta.com/developer/signup/) ** -- presumably they've already done this, since you just walked them thru it. assume they have just jump into the next bit** and create an OIDC application.
+To get started you'll need to:

 1. Login to your Okta account and click on **Create an OpenID Connect web application**
 2. Navigate to **Admin > Add Applications** and click on **Create New App**